What is Welding Cable and How Do I Know Which to Buy?

 Length

 You might think that the length of the welding cable shouldn’t matter too much.
-You would think that the longer the cable the better.
-It will allow you to have better access to the areas around you while welding.
+You would think that the longer the cable, the better.
+It will give you better access to the areas around you while welding.
 However, the opposite is better.
-You want a welding cable that is close to the exact length you’ll need from the outlet to the item you are welding.
+You want a welding cable close to the exact length you’ll need from the outlet to the item you are welding.
 In other words, the shorter the welding cable, the better.

 When you need to buy a new welding cable, you will need to know the total length of the welding circuit.
-This length is the entire path that the electricity will have to travel while in use.
-The circuit includes the distance from the welding machine, welding turn or electrode holder, the work cable, the work clamp and the stick electrode or wire.
+This length is the entire path the electricity travels while in use.
+The circuit includes the distance from the welding machine, the welding turn or electrode holder, the work cable, the work clamp, and the stick electrode or wire.

 The ampacity of your welding cable refers to the maximum amount of electrical current that the cable can safely transfer.
 The higher the ampacity, the more current the welding cable can conduct.
-If you require a certain amperage to properly perform your task, make sure that the cable can reach the maximum.
+If you require a certain amperage to perform your task properly, make sure that the cable can reach the maximum.

-Ampacity also tells you how much current your welding cable can withstand before it begins to overheat and shut down.
+Ampacity also tells you how much current your welding cable can withstand before it overheats and shuts down.
 You might also see the ampacity referred to as a capacity rating.
-Capacity rating is the percentage of current your welding cable can use within a ten-minute period before it overheats and shuts down.
+The capacity rating is the percentage of current your welding cable that can be used within a ten-minute period before it overheats and shuts down.
 The alternative name is essentially the same information, but you’ll see it as a percentage rather than a number with the abbreviation AWG.

 Flexibility and Stranding

-For a welding cable, the strand count has a direct connection to the flexibility of the copper wire inside the cable.
-The more copper strands inside the cable, the more flexible the cable becomes.
-As manufacturers add more strands, the thickness of the welding cable remains the same, but the strands become thinner and give the cable more durability, flexibility and higher AWG.
+The strand count of a welding cable is directly related to the flexibility of the copper wire inside.
+The more copper strands inside the cable, the more flexible it becomes.
+As manufacturers add more strands, the thickness of the welding cable remains the same, but the strands become thinner, giving the cable more durability, flexibility, and higher AWG.

 Resistances

-You will have to take into account the situation, project type and environment that you will be working in.
+You will have to take into account the situation, project type, and environment in which you will be working.
 Depending on the situation, you should opt for a welding cable that’s highly resistant to outside forces or accidental bending and cutting.

-The most common insulation materials with welding cables are neoprene, EPDM, CPE and PVC.
-Each one has its own unique set of resistances and durability.
-Before you purchase any welding cable, always double-check what material the insulation is and whether it will be the best option for your welding project.
+Neoprene, EPDM, CPE, and PVC are the most common insulation materials used in welding cables.
+Each has a unique set of resistances and durability.
+Before you purchase any welding cable, always double-check the insulation material and whether it will be the best option for your welding project.

-You will have to factor in the number of amps you need and ensure that the cable can resist and process it.
-You should consider workplace temperature, wet conditions, muddy conditions, exposer to any dirt, oil and other dangerous chemicals.
+You must factor in the number of amps you need and ensure the cable can resist and process it.
+You should consider workplace temperature, wet conditions, muddy conditions, and exposure to any dirt, oil, and other dangerous chemicals.
 You do not want a coating that deteriorates against a certain chemical.
 This situation can lead to exposed copper wires, which can cause fires or electrocution.

 Color

-In general, color does not have a direct effect on the use of the wire.
-More than anything, you will want different color welding cables, so you can more easily identify which cable you have connected to which machine.
+In general, color does not directly affect the use of the wire.
+More than anything, you will want different-colored welding cables to more easily identify which cable is connected to which machine.
 Having designated colors will help in emergencies when you have to unplug or identify which welding cable or machine is causing the malfunction.

-You can usually find welding cables in a yellow, blue, green, red or black insulation sleeve color.
-Some welding cables, such as a Class M UL/CSA 600V welding cable, have their own distinct color.
-In the instance of the Class M cable, it typically comes in orange-coated insulation.
+You can usually find welding cables with insulation sleeves in yellow, blue, green, red, or black.
+Some cables, such as a Class M UL/CSA 600V welding cable, have a distinct color.
+The Class M cable typically has orange-coated insulation.

 Get the Welding Cable You Need With WesBell Electronics

-Nothing is more frustrating than finding yourself in a situation where you are unable to weld because you don’t have the proper welding cable on hand or your local home improvement store does not carry the specific cable you need.
-Rather than travel around to various stores last minute and halt the process of your project, use the above information to deduce which type of cable will best work for you and purchase it ahead of time.
+Nothing is more frustrating than being unable to weld because you don’t have the proper welding cable on hand or your local home improvement store does not carry the specific cable you need.
+Rather than traveling to various stores at the last minute and halting the process of your project, use the above information to deduce which type of cable will best work for you and purchase it ahead of time.